TheCSharpAcademy/CodeReviews.MVC.Todo/Todo.TwilightSaw/README.md

 	Press Edit to change the line behaviour and get the ability to edit the text:
 ![image](https://github.com/TwilightSaw/CodeReviews.MVC.Todo/blob/main/Todo.TwilightSaw/images/pages_3.png)

-	Press Delete to call the modal menu with confirmation choice: Press Yes to delete the line or No to decline the offer:
+	Press Delete to call the modal menu with a confirmation choice: Press Yes to delete the line or No to decline the offer:
 ![image](https://github.com/TwilightSaw/CodeReviews.MVC.Todo/blob/main/Todo.TwilightSaw/images/pages_4.png)

 	Press LMB on the line to cross or uncross the chosen line: